Jenkins Multibranch Pipeline Tutorial For Beginners

 Till now, we have done configurations on the Jenkins side to scan branches based on the PR requests.

-To have a complete workflow, we need to have a webhook configured in Github to send all the repo events (commits, PR etc) to Jenkins as the pipelines can be triggered automatically.
+To have a complete workflow, we need to configure a webhook in GitHub to send all repository events (commits, PRs, etc.) to Jenkins, so the pipelines can be triggered automatically.

 Configure Webhook For Multibranch Pipeline